Call box: Railroad

-A related device is a trackside telephone, a communication unit that is right next to the railroad.
-They may be a wired landline phone or a wireless model.
-Heavy rail networks have these kind of phones installed, as supportive backbone of the network.
-Rail operating centres and trackside users, are usually able to communicate via trackside telephones.
+A related device is a trackside telephone, a communication unit that is located along the route of a railroad.
+These may be wired landline phones or wireless ones.
+Rail networks have this type of phone installed so that rail operating centres and trackside users can communicate.

 Retail

 A growing number of retailers use call boxes in their stores as a way for shoppers to summon service (Shopper Call Box) as well as for store employees to summon assistance (Director Call Box).
 Retail call boxes are generally wireless devices that communicate to in-store communication devices via radio frequency (303 MHz) or through 802.11 networks.

 Motorist aid

 Call boxes also exist at regular intervals along the sides of many highways and rapid transit lines around the world, where drivers or passengers can use them to contact a control centre in case of an accident or other emergency.
 These call boxes are often marked by a blue strobe light which flashes briefly every few seconds.
 Boxes in remote areas often now have solar cells to power them.

 US highways with callboxes have included most of the major highways in California, Florida's Turnpike and Interstate 185 in Georgia.
 Rather than a telephone, these devices simply have four buttons to push: blue for accident or other emergency (send police/fire/medical), green for major service (mechanical breakdown, send a tow truck), black for minor service (out-of-gas or flat tire), and yellow for cancel.
 Roads in other places may have voice call boxes, though these are more expensive and must either be wired long distances, or rely on spotty rural mobile phone service.

 Many cellular callboxes in California now include a TTY interface for hearing-impaired users.

 Call boxes have the advantage that their location is immediately known, while mobile phone users in trouble do not necessarily know where they are.
 In California, a cellular call to 911 connects to the California Highway Patrol, whereas a callbox will connect to a dedicated regional answer center.
 The DTMF automatic number identification (ANI) or caller ID from the callbox will be used to display the callbox sign number and its location on the computer-aided dispatch (CAD) system.

 An emergency callbox can also have a secondary function as a remote terminal unit (RTU).
-Experimental systems deployed around Sacramento, California were used to connect fog sensors and closed-circuit television using the cellular transceiver within the callbox.
+Experimental systems deployed around Sacramento, California, were used to connect fog sensors and closed-circuit television using the cellular transceiver within the callbox.